Wind Turbine Certification and Incentive Eligibility

 Historically, several states, including Colorado, Massachusetts and Vermont relied on the NYSERDA list to qualify small wind turbines for incentive programs.
 As more turbines have become certified, program managers have simplified the qualification procedures by adopting certification by SWCC or other accredited certification body as a means for eligibility.

-Many incentive managers are eager to incorporate SWCC certificate requirements into their programs, noting that improving the reliability of performance estimates is a significant step towards increasing customer adoption of wind technology.
+Many incentive managers are eager to incorporate SWCC certification requirements into their programs, noting that improving the reliability of performance estimates is a significant step towards increasing customer adoption of wind technology.

 For medium wind turbines, the testing period for power and acoustics is considerably shorter.
 Testing and reporting may take several months to complete.
 The SWCC certification process is expected to take approximately 2 months once test reports are received.